-- (a) number of authorised insurers (including those which are professional reinsurers); - (b) number of registered or authorised insurance intermediaries; - (c) number of persons employed in the industry; - (d) premium volume.
+- (a) number of authorized insurers (including those which are professional reinsurers); - (b) number of licensed insurance intermediaries; - (c) number of persons employed in the industry; - (d) premium volume.

-4.2.1 Authorised Insurers
+4.2.1 Authorized Insurers

-As at 31 December 2013, there were totals as follows:
+As at 24 August 2021, there were totals as follows:

 - (a) 'Pure' Long Term Business (see 4.1.1 (a) above): 'pure' in this context means 'only' or 'exclusively' (specialising) in this class.
-A total of 44 pure long term insurers were authorised, comprising 16 Hong Kong incorporated companies and 28 others (including 1 from the Mainland of China). - (b) 'Pure' General Business (see 4.1.1 (b) above): 92 pure general insurers were authorised, comprising 59 Hong Kong incorporated companies and 33 others (including 1 from the Mainland of China). - (c) 'Composite': the term implies carrying on both Long Term and General Business.
-19 insurers were so authorised, comprising 10 Hong Kong incorporated companies and 9 others (none from the Mainland of China).
+A total of 54 pure long term insurers were authorized, comprising 26 Hong Kong incorporated companies and 28 others (including 1 from the Mainland of China). - (b) 'Pure' General Business (see 4.1.1 (b) above): 91 pure general insurers were authorized, comprising 60 Hong Kong incorporated companies and 31 others (including 1 from the Mainland of China). - (c) 'Composite': the term implies carrying on both Long Term and General Business.
+19 insurers were so authorized, comprising 10 Hong Kong incorporated companies and 9 others (none from the Mainland of China).

-4.2.2 Registered or Authorised Insurance Intermediaries
+4.2.2 Licensed Insurance Intermediaries